PSP50916 Diploma of Interpreting (LOTE-English)

 This course is delivered over 20 weeks + 6 weeks of holidays.

-Weekday and weekend classes are available (20 hours per week) + self-study component.
+Weekday and weekend classes are available + self-study component.

-This qualification suits students seeking employment in the following job roles:
+This qualification suits students seeking a career in the following job roles:

 - Communication Officer